The college will accept an appeal of college policies to assist students who have experienced a serious extenuating set of circumstances.

 - Attach relevant supporting letters from medical providers or other third parties,

-- Support letters MUST INCLUDE a physician's statement, if a medical issue, on letterhead explaining how your condition will prevent you from completing the course(s) you are attempting.
+- Support letters MUST INCLUDE a physician's statement, if a medical or mental health issue, on letterhead explaining how your condition will prevent you from completing the course(s) you are attempting.
+NOTE: Due to student privacy protections, please do not submit personal medical records or other such private confidential information.

-- For non-medical situations, you must attach letters (on official letterhead) from ordained, clergy, attorneys or mental health professionals to document and explain the occurrence of your extraordinary circumstance.
+- For non-medical situations, you must attach letters (on official business letterhead) from ordained clergy, attorneys, military commanding officer, or other third party to document and explain the occurrence of your extraordinary circumstance.

 - Written statements on official letterhead

-- Copy of an official death certificate which verifies a relationship of parent or child
+- Copy of an obituary or an official death certificate which verifies a relationship of parent or child

 - Copy of non-voluntary official military orders with the date and signature of the commanding officer